-Budget 2018 proposed to remove Section 10 (38) of the Income Tax Act, 1961.
-As per this section, the long-term capital gains (LTCG) arising on sale of equity shares or units of an equity-oriented mutual fund on which Securities Transaction Tax (STT) is paid was exempt from taxation.
+Budget 2018 proposed to remove Section 10 (38) of the Income Tax Act 1961.
+As per this section, the long-term capital gains (LTCG) arising on the sale of equity shares or units of an equity-oriented mutual fund on which Securities Transaction Tax (STT) is paid were exempt from taxation.

-Section 112A allows long-term capital gains on the sale of listed equity shares, equity-oriented mutual funds, and business trust units.
-Following the abolition of the exemption under section 10(38), the said section was established in Budget 2018.
+Section 112A allows long-term capital gains on the sale of listed equity shares, equity-oriented mutual funds, and business trust units to be taxed.
+Following the abolition of the exemption under section 10(38), the said section was introduced in Budget 2018.
 It is effective beginning with the fiscal year 2018-19.
-It provides for a 10% tax on long-term capital gains on listed stocks that surpass a Rs.1 lakh threshold.
+It provides for a 10% tax (12.5% from 23rd July, 2024) on long-term capital gains on listed stocks that surpass a Rs.1 lakh (Rs.
+1.25 lakhs from FY 24-25) threshold.
 The schedule for Section 112A of the Income Tax Act, which requires the taxpayer to fill out the scripwise data of securities sold during the year, is included in the income tax form.

-The following conditions apply for availing the benefit of the concessional rate under section 112A of Income Tax Act:
+The following conditions apply for availing the benefit of the concessional rate under section 112A of Income-tax Act,1961:

 1. The securities transaction tax (STT) has been paid on the acquisition and transfer of an equity share of a corporation.